sfbrigade/datasci-sba/specs/api_cron_flow.md

 ## Problem Statement

 Some of the extern APIs that we use may not allow us to process all of our data records in a single batch.
-If we exceed some request limit in a short time, our access may be throttled or suspended.
+If we send too many requests to the API in a short time, our access may be throttled or suspended.

 ## Background and Significance